Umangjajodia/Comments-Quotes/README.md

 #Part of the react JS course of maxmillian.

-This uses the concepts of react-routers,bundles and ussinf firebase a hosting paltform.
+This uses the concepts of react-routers,bundles and using firebase a hosting paltform.